 Cancer myth: Talcum powder and cancer

 Since 1973, talcum powders for use at home have been required by law to be asbestos free.
-A number of studies have been conducted on the link between ovarian cancer and using asbestos-free talcum powder on the external genital (perineal) area.
 It is hypothesised that asbestos-free talc body powders could produce an inflammatory response that may increase the risk of cancer.

-Overall, there is inconsistent evidence in humans of a weak association between perineal use of talc-based body powder and an increased risk of ovarian cancer.
-Some, but not all, studies have found a modest excess in risk.
-In light of the inconclusive state of the evidence, the International Agency for Research on Cancer (IARC) classifies talc-based body powders as possibly carcinogenic to humans (Group 2B).5 Further research would be needed to determine if and how talcum powder might increase the risk of ovarian cancer.
+In light of the inconclusive state of the evidence, the International Agency for Research on Cancer (IARC) classifies talc-based body powders as possibly carcinogenic to humans (Group 2B)8.
+Further research would be required to determine if and how talcum powder might increase the risk of ovarian cancer.

 The US Report on Carcinogens is a list of known or reasonably anticipated human carcinogens (cancer causing substances).
-Magnesium trisilicate, from which talcum powder is produced, is not included in this list.6
+Magnesium trisilicate, from which talcum powder is produced, is not included in this list9.

-The current evidence is inconsistent and insufficient to conclude that the use of talcum powder on the external genitals increases the risk of cancer, specifically ovarian cancer.
-If there is a risk, it is likely to be fairly small.
+The current evidence is insufficient to conclude that the use of talcum powder on the external genitals is linked to ovarian cancer, endometrial cancer or mesothelioma.
+If there is a risk, it is likely to be small.
 While the matter remains unresolved, women who wish to take all precautions could avoid the use of genital powders or opt for powders that contain cornstarch instead of talc.

-- International Agency for Research on Cancer (IARC), Volume 93: Carbon Black, Titanium Dioxide and Non-Asbestiform Talc, in IARC Monographs on the Evaluation of Carcinogenic Risks to Humans, IARC, Editor.
-2006, IARC: Lyon, France.
+8. International Agency for Research on Cancer (IARC), Volume 93: Carbon Black, Titanium Dioxide and Talc, in IARC Monographs on the Evaluation of Carcinogenic Risks to Humans, IARC, Editor.
+2010, IARC: Lyon, France.